 Providing patients with a proactive approach to sexual health concerns

-The NorthShore Women’s Sexual Health Program works with patients to anticipate challenges that could arise with life or health changes.
+The NorthShore Women’s Sexual Health Clinic works with patients to anticipate challenges that could arise with life or health changes.
 We’re committed to helping determine each patient’s needs and goals and guiding them to make informed decisions about their treatment options.

 - Desire disorders (loss of libido or sex drive (HSDD))